hydralang/humboldt-doc/source/glossary.rst

    frame
        A discrete collection of bytes.

+   ghost
+       A node link that no longer exists due to a node shutdown, but where the Humboldt network has not yet discovered that condition.

    gossip protocols
        Protocols based on frequent, pair-wise interaction between nodes in order to disseminate information across the network.